For Counselors - Advice to Assist in Counseling Your Students

 The perception that the junior year of high school is the most critical is a myth that can damage the chances for admission for even the brightest of students.

-- Consider taking a full and rigorous senior year
+- Consider taking a full and rigorous senior year program

 If AP or IB courses are available, students should challenge themselves by including some of these courses.
 There is not a specific, magic number of AP or IB courses that will make an applicant more competitive, but some rigorous courses in their senior schedule, within the context of what your school offers, are important.

-- Take additional courses in English, math, science, social studies and
+- Take additional courses in English, math, science, social studies and foreign language

 Even though a student may well have completed your high school graduation requirements early, selective institutions want to see additional academic challenge continue through their senior year.

-- Stay involved in extra-curricular activities that are
+- Stay involved in extra-curricular activities that are meaningful

 It is not a long list of activities that is important, but rather a deep level of involvement in a few areas.